 Approximate the whole: When a topic is nearly coextensive with the full meaning of a DDC class, the topic is said to "approximate the whole" of the class.
 The term is also used to characterize topics that cover more than half the content of a class.
 When a topic approximates the whole of a class, standard subdivisions may be added.
 Topics that do not approximate the whole are said to be in "standing room" in the number.
-See also Class-here note; Standard-subdivisions-are-added note; Standing room.
+See also Class-here note: Standard-subdivisions-are-added note: Standing room.

-Area table: An auxiliary table (Table 2) that gives geographic areas primarily, but also lists historical periods and several numbers for persons associated with a subject.
+Area table: An auxiliary table (Table 2) that gives geographic areas, plus provisions for historical treatment and for persons associated with a subject.
 Areas of the world are listed systematically, not alphabetically.
 Area table notation may be used with other numbers in the schedules and tables when explicit instructions permitting such use are given.
 See also Tables.